 While certifying your space through the WELL Building program can be one step a company can take, there are ways to incorporate wellness into a project without getting a plaque on the wall.
 By applying some of the following items, wellness can become a tool that allows us to humanize and improve the places we work and play.

 Are people getting enough fresh air throughout the day?
 When a space is poorly ventilated people can get headaches or lose attention span due to lack of oxygen to the brain – which means lack of fresh air could lose your audience’s attention twice as fast!

 1) Ventilation Effectiveness – Ensure your mechanical ventilation system is tested and balanced according to ASHRAE standards.
 Keep records of regular system maintenance.

-2) Air Quality Monitoring – Install CO2 sensors in high density meeting rooms and huddle rooms; open the door when levels get too high or take a “fresh air break” to ensure everyone is staying alert.
+2) Air Quality Monitoring – Install CO2 sensors in high-density meeting rooms and huddle rooms; open the door when levels get too high or take a “fresh air break” to ensure everyone is staying alert.

 Hydrated people are happy people!
-The US Institute of Medicine recommend that women consume at least 11 glasses (91 oz) and men drink at least 15 glasses (125 oz) of water a day.
+The US Institute of Medicine recommends that women consume at least 11 glasses (91 oz) and men drink at least 15 glasses (125 oz) of water a day.
 Water stations promote a company’s dedication to health, and they create nodes in the office for people to collide and communicate.